adnovum/tenantsecrets/README.md

   this ID, so it is error prone if the two are not aligned.
 * **Tenant identifier**: The unique identifier of the tenant to which the secrets will be bound.
 The plugin will use this ID during [secret generation](#generating-secrets) and lookups.
 * **Cipher file**: Path to the master key for the encryption.
 Defaults to `/godata/config/cipher.aes`, which is the cipher file used by the gocd-server docker image.
+To generate one, you can use e.g., command `openssl rand -hex 16`.
 * **Rules**: Make sure to restrict the secret config to the pipeline group or environment that only the tenant has access to.

 ![secret configuration](docs/secret_configuration.png)